dipakcg/wp-performance-score-booster/readme.txt

 = Any specific requirements for this plugin to work? =

-Yes, First, GZIP compression should be enabled in your web-server (apache?), and second, .htaccess in your root folder must have write permissions (chmod 777).
+* GZIP compression should be enabled in your web-server (apache?).
+If not then you can ask your web hosting provider.
+* .htaccess in your WordPress root folder must have write permissions.

 = Is that it? =